Troublesome Topic: HOW FAR ON THE SLIDING SCALE SHOULD WE GO?

 How much of Ancient Near Eastern culture and religion we should accept as relevant to the Bible?

-Michael Heiser goes all the way to the furthest extreme position of accepting everything from the other cultures and religions of the ancient Near East.
+Michael Heiser wentall the way to the furthest extreme position of accepting everything from the other cultures and religions of the Ancient Near East.
 That is the wrong point on the sliding scale to choose to position yourself.
 However, those who accept no connections at all between Israel and other cultures around them are also wrong.
 The correct place on that sliding scale is somewhere between its two extremes.
 Exactly where should probably be decided on a case-by-case basis and everyone will have a slightly different opinion of where that point should be.

 For example, God did indeed use the pattern for suzerain/vassal covenants that was extant in that part of the world at that time.
 The pattern that was used by all the nations around Israel is clearly visible in the law and to a lesser degree in the New Covenant.
 However, God changed things as well.
 He did not use all the aspects of that pattern in the same way that the other cultures used them.
 This is obviously clear regarding the witnesses of the covenant.
-Yet Heiser does not acknowledge the change.
-He places the pagan interpretation above how the Bible interprets itself.
+Yet Heiser did not acknowledge the change.
+He placed the pagan interpretation above how the Bible interprets itself.

 Here’s another example.
-I have no trouble with him saying that Bashan and Mount Hermon were often associated with evil; however, I strongly disagree with him when he assumes that the evil of those locations was directly connected to the members of the divine council that the “disinherited nations” found themselves under.
+I have no trouble with him saying that Bashan and Mount Hermon were often associated with evil; however, I strongly disagree with him when he assumed that the evil of those locations was directly connected to the members of the divine council that the “disinherited nations” found themselves under.

 But once I learned to predict Heiser’s sharp turns I knew that he would always find a way to make everything fit his divine-council-worldview.
-For him, everything has to do with the Nephilim or the divine council or some other part of his worldview, a worldview I call “The Amalgamation Station”.
+For him, everything has to do with the Nephilim or the divine council or some other part of his worldview, a worldview I call “The Ancient Near Eastern Amalgamation Station”.

 The next lesson in this series is PROBLEMS WITH THE ENOCHIC INTERPRETATION OF THE NEPHILIM